wieo

 Online Events

-• IEEE Region 8 Women in Engineering Virtual Meeting 2025
+• IEEE Region 8 Women in Engineering Leaders Virtual Meeting 2025.

-• IEEE Opportunities for Women in Engineering and Entrepreneurship – Presentation by Emna Amri (IEEE R8 WIE Chair).
-Collaboration with IEEE Entrepreneurship.
+• IEEE Opportunities for Women in Engineering and Entrepreneurship.

-• IEEE Region 8 Women In Engineering – Presentation by IEEE R8 WIE Committee.
-Collaboration with EYE Association.
+• IEEE Region 8 Women In Engineering pesentation to EYE Association.

-• VoLT to Vision: Nurturing Women Leaders through IEEE WIE – Presentation by Rushali Thakkar.
-Collaboration with VoLT.
+• VoLT to Vision: Nurturing Women Leaders through IEEE WIE.è

-• MOVE Into STEM – Empowering Communities through STEM Outreach – Presentation by Melody Richardson.
-Collaboration with IEEE WIE Global.
+• MOVE Into STEM – Empowering Communities through STEM Outreach.

-• Empowering Journeys with IEEE: Growth, Challenges & Impact – Presentations by Sneha Satish Hegde, Rushali Thakkar and Husam Shannag.
+• Empowering Journeys with IEEE: Growth, Challenges & Impact.

-Thank you to all our members, volunteers, and partners for making 2025 a year of remarkable collaboration and inspiration.
-Together, we continue to shape a more inclusive future for engineering and technology across Region 8 and beyond.
+Thank you to all our members, volunteers, and partners for making this a period of remarkable collaboration and inspiration.
+Together, we continue to shape a more inclusive future for WIE, engineering, and technology across Region 8 and beyond.

 We are excited to introduce the concept of the WIE Chapter Liaison Officer Program!